Akshay-AJ/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

     + The final tidy data frame called "tidydfrm" via "melt" function and then "dcast" function.

-    + Finally, a file called "tidy_average_data.txt" was created via "write.table" function.
+    + Finally, a file called "tidyDataSet.txt" was created via "write.table" function.
       This is the final output tidy processed data.

-    + The detailed description of the "tidy_average_data.txt" and the given raw data set are in "CodeBook.md" file.
+    + The detailed description of the "tidyDataSet.txt" and the given raw data set are in "CodeBook.md" file.
 ====================================================================================================